socketry/io-event/readme.md

 ## Motivation

 The initial proof-of-concept [Async](https://github.com/socketry/async) was built on [NIO4r](https://github.com/socketry/nio4r).
 It was perfectly acceptable and well tested in production, however being built on `libev` was a little bit limiting.
-I wanted to directly built my fiber scheduler into the fabric of the event loop, which is what this gem exposes - it is specifically implemented to support building event loops beneath the fiber scheduler interface, providing an efficient C implementation of all the core operations.
+I wanted to directly build my fiber scheduler into the fabric of the event loop, which is what this gem exposes - it is specifically implemented to support building event loops beneath the fiber scheduler interface, providing an efficient C implementation of all the core operations.

 ## Usage